-It’s an iconic photo stop in the Italian Dolomites but due to its accessibility and recent surge in popularity, in the height of summer, especially on the weekends, it can become very busy.
+It’s an iconic photo spot in the Italian Dolomites but due to its accessibility and the recent surge in Instagram fame, in the height of summer, especially on the weekends, it can become very busy.

 All You Need To Know About The Lake Sorapiss Day Hike In The Italian Dolomites